 The Appalachian Research in Business Symposium provides an opportunity for the business faculty of universities in the Appalachian region to share current research interests and outcomes.

-Abstracts and short paper submissions are due January 15, 2021.
 Submissions are encouraged from scholars who use different theoretical and empirical approaches to deliver the latest research results in different business fields (e.g., Accounting, Data Analytics, Business Education, Computer Information Systems, Communication, Supply Chain Management, Economics, Entrepreneurship, Finance, Hospitality and Tourism, Management, Marketing, Risk Management, Insurance, International Business, Technology, Business Law, Sports Management, Project Management, and similar disciplines).
-Review the call for papers.
+Submissions are due by January 24*, and authors will be notified of acceptance by February 16.
+There are two options for submission:

 Appalachian State University last hosted ARBS in 2017.